apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ```
 ### Use pre-trained models

+The section provides requirements for using pre-trained models with PyTorch and Scikit-learn

+#### PyTorch

-You need to provide a path to the model weights that's accessible by the pipeline.
+You need to provide a path to a file that contains the model saved weights.
+This path must be accessible by the pipeline.
 To use pre-trained models with the RunInference API and the PyTorch framework, complete the following steps:

 1. Download the pre-trained weights and host them in a location that the pipeline can access.
-2. Pass the hosted path of the model to the PyTorch `model_handler` by using the following code: `state_dict_path=<path_to_weights>`.
+2. Pass the path of the model to the PyTorch `model_handler` by using the following code: `state_dict_path=<path_to_weights>`.

+#### Scikit-learn

+You need to provide a path to a file that contains the pickled Scikit-learn model.
+This path must be accessible by the pipeline.
+To use pre-trained models with the RunInference API and the Scikit-learn framework, complete the following steps:

+1. Download the pickled model class and host it in a location that the pipeline can access.
+2. Pass the path of the model to the Sklearn `model_handler` by using the following code:
+   `model_uri=<path_to_pickled_file>` and `model_file_type: <ModelFileType>`, where you can specify
+   `ModelFileType.PICKLE` or `ModelFileType.JOBLIB`, depending on how the model was serialized.

-### Use multiple inference models
+### Use multiple models

 You can also use the RunInference transform to add multiple inference models to your pipeline.